Daiver/NumGrind/README.md

  - Find a way to automaticly include Eigen without adding it inside repository

 ##CI
- - Make travis happy #1
+ - Nothing

 ##Solved
  - Switch from raw pointers to smart pointers - currently not needed because of GraphManager.
 Maybe will be implemented later
+ - Make travis happy #1